LUMC-FCF/FlowMonitor/README.md

 # Notes:
 * Please note that the data pre-processing may take > 10 minutes.
 The preprocessed data is saved, however, so as long as you do not want to include new data, you do not need to run preprocessing again.
-Storing data on you PC instead of on a network drive may speed up the processing.
+Storing data on you PC instead of on a network drive will speed up the processing.
 * FlowMonitor does removes some corrupt files (i.e. made with the wrong data/time settings), but there may be arrors we have not encountered before.
 * QC files are located in the following folders:
 * Cytek Aurora: "C:\CytekbioExport\Setup" (one .csv per QC)
-* BD FACSDiva: "D:\BD\FACSDiva\CST\LogFiles" (one .log file per month)
+* BD FACSDiva: in the hidden folder "C:\ProgramData\BD\FACSDiva\CST\LJ" (one file per configuration)
+* The CytoFLEX SRT does not automatically generate QC files, you can export them in the QC module by right clicking an old QC file and selecting Data Manager.
+Here, you can download all QC files in a certain date range.
+Make sure to deselect the configuration or bead lot if you want to export all files.
 * We use RoboCopy to automatically transfer QC files to a network location, please contact us if you want to an SOP on how we use RoboCopy.